911 Call Volume and Response

 How the Department of Emergency Management is Performing

-Total call volume, comprised of emergency and non-emergency calls, began to increase in September 2011 and continued to grow at a rapid rate through 2015.
-After roughly five years of call volume growth, service levels have decreased below the goal of 90 percent of calls answered within 10 seconds.
+Total call volume, comprised of emergency and non-emergency calls, began to increase in September 2011 and continued to grow at a rapid rate through 2017.
+After roughly five years of call volume growth, service levels decreased below the goal of 90 percent of calls answered within 10 seconds.

 Through San Francisco’s Civic Bridge program, a team from Google worked collaboratively with Department of Emergency Management (DEM) to investigate factors behind, and make recommendations to address, the City’s 911 call volume increase.
 The resulting paper, released October 2015, indicates that an increase in multiple 911 calls for the same incident, accidental cellphone dials to 911, and an increase in police-reported incidents are factors in the 911 call volume increase, as well as the comparable increase in non-emergency calls.
 Recommendations to address these issues include improvements to computer-aided dispatch (CAD) system functionality such as automatically capturing a “source” field for all CAD incidents, automating the callback process for dispatchers, and tracking accidental dials with a new CAD code.